pabloheigvd/MAC-projet/README.md

     - `unfollowplayer` - To unfollow a user in the Telegram group
     - `showfollowings` - Show the list of the currently followed users and their personananme
     - `recommendhero` - Get a personalized hero recommendation
-    - Use inline queries to display a telegram user, then use the inline keyboard of the resulting message to follow/unfollow.
+    - Use inline queries `@<name of your bot> <query>` to display a telegram user, then use the inline keyboard of the resulting message to follow/unfollow.
 - run `/setinline` and `/setinlinefeedback` for the bot to be able to answer inline queries
 - copy the token the botfather gave you and go to `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates` to enable active polling on your bot.
 Don't forget to replace `<YOUR_TOKEN>` by your actual token